 What this suggests is that being in nature, at least occasionally, is vital for anyone, not just those suffering from mental health disorders.
 It allows our brains to reset and find the peace we need to stay healthy.

-Being Safe in Outdoor Therapy
+Being Safe in Outside Therapy

 As with any therapy, outdoor therapy should be done with the guidance of a licensed counselor.
-This isn’t to say you shouldn’t take nature hikes or spend time outdoors, but trying to treat yourself in any capacity has the potential to introduce risk.
+This isn’t to say you shouldn’t take hikes or spend time nature, but trying to treat yourself in any capacity has the potential to introduce risk.
 Additionally, it can be dangerous to go into some wilderness settings without expert supervision.

 Although outdoor therapies like beach therapy and recreational therapy have shown to be successful, mental health treatments have the best potential when combined with other, proven methods.
 For example, if you’re someone who’s not responding to traditional talk therapy, undergoing nature therapy doesn’t mean you should stop going to other forms of therapy entirely.
 It also doesn’t mean that you should stop taking medication.
 In the end, the addition of outdoor therapeutic modalities may be what your body and mind need to unlock or increase the effectiveness of other influences on your mental health.

 There are many new therapy methods with exciting potential in the mental health treatment space.
 We’ve known for a long time that what works for one patient won’t necessarily be the same thing that works for another.
 In addition to outdoor and adventure therapies, exposure therapy, neurotherapy and other emerging modalities can offer treatment facilities a more broad range of options, increasing the odds that they can find solutions that work in any given case.